Using Monolaurin this Cold and Flu Season

-A natural, safe, and possibly more effective alternative is with Monolaurin - a naturally antiviral supplement derived from coconuts.
+A potential natural and safe alternative is Monolaurin - a dietary supplement derived from coconuts.

-Monolaurin has powerful antiviral properties, including against influenza [1, 6].
-Monolaurin can help support your immune system and fight off the flu virus.
-It can be taken at the onset of symptoms, but also as a preventative treatment when your colleagues, friends, or family members are ill.
+Monolaurin has well-documented immune-boosting properties, including some specific studies regarding influenza [Ref #1, 6].
+Monolaurin can help support and maintain a healthy immune system during flu season.
+Monolaurin can be taken at the onset of symptoms, but also as before symptoms occur when your colleagues, friends, or family members are ill.

-Monolaurin is a powerful ally during this cold and flu season for three amazing reasons:
+Monolaurin can be a powerful ally during this cold and flu season for three amazing reasons:

-If your friends, colleagues, or family is coming down with a cold or flu, don't be a victim.
-Monolaurin has been shown to be effective in preventing infections before they start when taken as a preventative treatment .
-Just 2-4 capsules of monolaurin can help you avoid the flu, time off work, and those miserable days in bed.
+If your friends, colleagues, or family are coming down with a cold or flu, don't be a victim.
+Monolaurin has been shown in laboratory studies to help regulate immune response before an infection occurs [Ref #2].
+Just 2-4 capsules of monolaurin could give your immune system the support it needs to help you avoid time off work, and miserable days in bed.

-Monolaurin has been shown to kill enveloped viruses including influenza .
-Monolaurin's powerful antiviral properties have been well documented, and this cold and flu season you can put aside the drowsy cold medicines in favor of Monolaurin.
-At the onset of symptoms, taking 4-6 capsules of Monolaurin a day can help prevent the flu from spreading and being an issue at all.
+Monolaurin has been shown in some laboratory research the ability to inactivate encapsulated viruses [Ref #3].
+Monolaurin's powerful immune-regulating properties have been well documented, and this cold and flu season you can trade drowsy cold medicines in favor of Monolaurin.
+At the onset of symptoms, taking 4-6 capsules of Monolaurin a day can help give your immune system the support it needs.

-Monolaurin kills ALL flu strains and will not contribute to drug resistance
+Monolaurin is not strain-dependent and does not contribute to drug resistance

 This cold and flu season, protect yourself from feeling miserable and promote your health.